The Pretenders: Original band (1978–1982)

-On 18 September 1981, the Pretenders were the musical guest on the US late night sketch comedy show Fridays.
-The band performed "The Adultress", "Message of Love" and "Louie, Louie" (not the Kingsmen song).
+On 18 September 1981, the Pretenders were the musical guest on the US late-night sketch comedy show Fridays.
+The band performed "The Adultress", "Message of Love", and "Louie, Louie" (not the Kingsmen song).
 Andy Kaufman was the guest host of the program on that night.

 Due to Farndon's escalating drug abuse, he was fired from the band after a meeting between Hynde, Honeyman-Scott, and Chambers on 14 June 1982.
-Two days later, on 16 June 1982, Honeyman-Scott died of heart failure as a result of cocaine intolerance.
+Two days later, Honeyman-Scott died of heart failure as a result of cocaine intolerance.
 While in the midst of forming a new band, Farndon was found dead by his wife on 14 April 1983.
 After taking heroin and passing out, he had drowned in his bathtub.

-Re-grouping (1983–1989)
+Re-grouping (1982–1989)

-The Pretenders in a 1984 publicity photo.
-An alternate photo from the same shoot would be used as the cover for Learning to Crawl.
+The Pretenders in a 1984 publicity photo: An alternate photo from the same shoot would be used as the cover for Learning to Crawl.

 Hynde and Chambers continued the band after Honeyman-Scott's death.
-During July 1982, a caretaker team of Hynde, Chambers, Rockpile guitarist Billy Bremner, and Big Country bassist Tony Butler was assembled to record the single "Back on the Chain Gang".
-The song was released in October and became their biggest success in the US, staying at No. 5 for three consecutive weeks.
+During July 1982, a caretaker team of Hynde, Chambers, guitarists Billy Bremner of Rockpile and Robbie McIntosh, and Big Country bassist Tony Butler was assembled to record the single "Back on the Chain Gang".
+The song was released in October and became their biggest success in the US, staying at number 5 for three consecutive weeks.
 The single's B-side, "My City Was Gone" was (except for a few weeks in July and August of 1999) the theme music for the Rush Limbaugh Show since its inception.

-Hynde then set up a more permanent lineup for the band, keeping Chambers and adding Robbie McIntosh on guitar and Malcolm Foster on bass.
+Hynde then set up a more permanent lineup for the band during the 1982 holiday season, keeping Chambers and McIntosh and adding Malcolm Foster on bass.
 "Middle of the Road" was this line-up's first single, released in the US in November 1983 and reaching the top 20 there.
 The US B-side, "2000 Miles", was released as a single in the UK.
 The third Pretenders album, Learning to Crawl was produced by "fifth Pretender" Chris Thomas and released in January 1984.